 Determining which sub-files are touched by the I/O request.

-For each sub-file that is touched, construct a vector or selection (as appropriate) describing the portion of the I/O request that effects that sub-file (for selection I/O, ).
+For each sub-file that is touched, construct a vector or selection (as appropriate) describing the portion of the I/O request that effects that sub-file (and for selection I/O, construct a selection describing the matching portion of the memory buffer).

-As each sub-file can be described as a selection on the HDF5 file, and as we have existing code to perform intersections on selections we already have code to perform the above functions – with the caveat the selections describing the sub-files will be selections on a vector of bytes, and thus selections received by the sub-filing VFD may have to be flattened before these intersections can be performed. additional
+As each sub-file can be described as a selection on the HDF5 file, and as we have existing code to perform intersections on selections and project those intersections onto the matching memory selections, we already have code to perform the above functions – with the caveat the selections describing the sub-files will be selections on a vector of bytes, and thus selections received by the sub-filing VFD may have to be flattened before these intersections can be performed.
+The features described in the previous section should allow efficient construction of this flattened selection, though we may implement an additional HDF5 routine to accomplish this.

 While it seems that we already have much of the necessary functionality, efficiency is a concern, as there may be hundreds of sub-files in large computations.
 Thus, we need to at least consider the following items: